-From Fat To Fit: New Weapons To Tackle The War Against Obesity
+From Fat To Fit: Successful Treatments For Obesity

 Ok, I think I can say with a large degree of certainty that whilst some of us have been able to save money, lose weight, and find new hobbies during this pandemic - an even larger percentage of us have not, myself included.
 We were counting on not going on our holidays so we didn't have to worry about “summer bods".
 However, with lockdown relaxing at a quicker rate than once thought, many of us are now panicking and trying to look as good as we can before entering the new social norm again.
 Equipped with our fresh trims, highlights, and fades, we are now hitting the town centres, pubs, and restaurants - but with a tighter strain on the buttons of our jeans and shirts.
 A growing conversation we seem to be having with friends and family is about how to shift the “lockdown weight”.
 I thought I would take the time this week to help promote the advantages of losing weight, the best ways to healthily lose weight, and what products there are out there that can help give you that final boost to your weight loss goals.